Parametric inference for hypoelliptic ergodic diffusions with full observations

 \section{Abstract}

-Multidimensional hypoelliptic diffusions arise naturally as models of neuronal activity.
+Multidimensional hypoelliptic diffusions arise naturally in different fields, for example to model neuronal activity.
 Estimation in those models is complex because of the degenerate structure of the diffusion coefficient.
-We build a consistent estimator of the drift and variance parameters with the help of a discretized log-likelihood of the continuous process in the case of fully observed data.
-We discuss the difficulties generated by the hypoellipticity and provide a proof of the consistency of the estimator.
+In this paper we consider hypoelliptic diffusions, given as a solution of two-dimensional stochastic differential equations (SDEs), with the discrete time observations of both coordinates being available on an interval $T = n\Delta_n$, with $\Delta_n$ the time step between the observations.
+The estimation is studied in the asymptotic setting, with $T\to\infty$ as $\Delta_n\to 0$.
+We build a consistent estimator of the drift and variance parameters with the help of a discretized log-likelihood of the continuous process.
+We discuss the difficulties generated by the hypoellipticity and provide a proof of the consistency and the asymptotic normality of the estimator.
 We test our approach numerically on the hypoelliptic FitzHugh-Nagumo model, which describes the firing mechanism of a neuron.

 \textit{Keywords: } parametric inference, hypoelliptic diffusions, FitzHugh-Nagumo model, contrast estimator